Making the Most of a Cuba Cruise With Kids

 Compare Cruise Itineraries

-More cruise lines are adding itineraries from the U.S. that stop at Cuba.
+More cruise lines are adding sailings from Miami to Cuba.
 But pay close attention to the time each ship gives you at the ports of call.
-Several ships overnight in Havana but set sail at 8 A.M. the next day.
-Others disembark at 5 P.M., giving you a second day onshore.
-The more hours in Cuba, the better!
-We chose NCL’s Norwegian Sky for our trip because it arrived in Havana at 8 A.M. on Tuesday and set sail at 5 P.M. on Wednesday.
+Several ships overnight in Havana but set sail at 8 A.M. the next day, which doesn’t give you anytime on land that second day.

 Select Your Port Tours